merge-api/merge-hris-ruby/docs/BenefitsApi.md

   cursor: 'cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw', # String | The pagination cursor value.
   employee_id: 'employee_id_example', # String | If provided, will only return time off for this employee.
   expand: 'employee', # String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
-  include_deleted_data: true, # Boolean | Whether to include data that was deleted in the third-party service.
+  include_deleted_data: true, # Boolean | Whether to include data that was marked as deleted by third party webhooks.
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
   modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
   modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.